CupNoodles/ti-ext-ordermenuedit/README.md

 - can add/delete menu lines from admin
 - add/delete/edit actions are logged in the order status history
 - save button is moved to the bottom of the admin order form (this is my personal preference)

-What needs to be added still:

-- a modal formwidget to edit menu lines would be much cleaner, and allow for editing of order line comments as well as option values.
-Until that's in place, menu options cannot be edited through the admin.
-- add/delete should be handled by modal UI to clean up the admin page

 # Usage